MikeOMa/DriftMLP/docs/source/started.rst

 Installation
 ************
-This package can currently only be installed from github.
-Prior to installation you must have cartopy installed.
+This package can currently only be installed from github or pip.
+Often the installion goes smoother if cartopy is installed beforehand.

 .. code-block:: shell

+    pip install driftmlp
+    # OR
     pip install git+https://github.com/MikeOMa/DriftMLP

 (Optional) Setting up the Data
 ******************************

-This section is optional as we do provide a default transition matrix within the package.
+This section is optional as we do provide a default transition matrix within the package for base usage.
 However, if you would like an up to date transition matrix you can follow this section to recreate the transition matrix.

-This section is also required if one your aims are to estimate grid uncertainty using rotations or if you want to uncertainty using bootstrap.
+This section is also required if one your aims are to estimate grid uncertainty using rotations or if you want to estimate uncertainty using bootstrap.
 Both of these functionalities greatly increase the robustness of the results; therefore it is the advised use of this package.

-Alternatively if one wishes to use this package for an alternative data source, all that is required is an iterable of longitude-latitude pairs.
+Alternatively, if one wishes to use this package for an alternative data source, all that is required is an iterable of longitude-latitude pairs.
-An example of this is given at the end of this page.
+An example of such a use is given at the end of this page.

 (Optional) Collecting the drifter data
 ======================================